 And now we're talking about Gilgamesh, talking about similarities between it and Genesis.
 In the Gilgamesh epic, Gilgamesh seeks a magic flower under the sea to become immortal, but a snake eats the flower.
 Bahraini tomb offerings often include a snake and a pearl.

 Get it?
+No?
 Well what if 'undersea flower' means 'pearl'?
 Mind blown yet?

 But who cares?
 We're looking at camels.
 Oh, and there's a type of tree that grows in the Bahraini dessert, known locally as the 'tree of life.'
 Coincidence?
 Well, probably.

 Okay, in a lab now, watching an archaeologist piecing pottery together.
 Nimoy explains that money for archaeology is always tight and Bahraini archaeological projects lack the glamour of Egyptian ones, which is a fair point, I guess.
 A planned causeway will cut through a bunch of burial mounds, so we may tragically lose the Garden again.